Harry-S-W/OAS/README.md

 1. Fork → feature branch → pull request.
 2. Run `pytest` and `ruff` before pushing.
 3. For major changes, open an issue first to discuss scope.
-4. By contributing you agree to license your work under MIT.
+4. By contributing you agree to license your work under Creative Commons Attribution 4.0 International.
 ---

 ## License